localstack/docs/content/en/user-guide/ci/github-actions/samples/index.md

 ```

 ## Preview application
 Application Preview allows you to generate an preview environment from GitHub Pull Request (PR) builds.
+To communicate with the ephemeral instance use it's address as an AWS endpoint URL from your local environment.
 For more information please read the related section [here](https://docs.localstack.cloud/user-guide/cloud-sandbox/application-previews/).

 ### Create preview
 The pipeline creates a preview environment by deploying the application for every pull requests.